opensearch-project/project-website/_posts/2023-03-06-NGINX-Dashboards-with-Fluent-Bit.md

 In addition, Fluent Bit comes with out-of-the-box parsers for common applications such as NGINX, Apache Web Logs, Kubernetes, and more.
 These parsers give structure to a log file, though they do not have the depth that other log schemas and formats do.

-Fluent Bit can do more advanced transformations with things called processors (or filters), and even with a programming language called Lua.
+Fluent Bit can perform more advanced transformations by using a filter written with a programming language called Lua.

 [Lua filters](https://docs.fluentbit.io/manual/pipeline/filters/lua) give users extreme flexibility in how they transform their data, including modification, addition, enrichment via API, calculation, or even redaction.
 To connect Fluent Bit and the new Simple Schema for Observability, we opted for a Lua script that you can paste into your configuration file to run on top of NGINX-ingested logs.

-The following is an example `fluent-bit.conf` file for VMs (VM is an industry-standard abbreviation for virtual machine) or standalone deployments:
+The following is an example `fluent-bit.conf` file for virtual machines (VMs) or standalone deployments:

 ```bash
 [INPUT]